MN-01

 Plain Language

-Deployers must ensure that any AI system primarily functioning as a social AI companion — one designed, marketed, or optimized to form ongoing social or emotional attachments — is completely unavailable to minors.
-Unlike the chatbot-with-human-like-features provision, there is no option to offer a stripped-down alternative version; social AI companions are categorically blocked for minors.
+Deployers must ensure that any AI system that primarily functions as a social AI companion — meaning a system designed, marketed, or optimized to form ongoing social or emotional attachment with users — is entirely unavailable to minors.
+Unlike §1500-RR(1), there is no alternative-version option here: the product category itself is categorically prohibited for minor access.
 Deployers must implement reasonable age verification to enforce this prohibition.

 2. Social artificial intelligence companions; no minor access; age verification.
 A deployer shall ensure that any artificial intelligence system, including a chatbot, operated or distributed by the deployer that primarily functions as a social artificial intelligence companion is not available to minors to use, interact with, purchase or converse with.
 The deployer shall implement reasonable age verification systems to ensure that such chatbots are not accessible to minors.